-- Where the Exams and Data Manager or Exam Assessment Administrator are unable to come to work, but are still 'fit to work', they will continue to support the examination arrangements remotely. - Additional Hours may be negotiated, where appropriate, with Exams Office staff or the casual invigilation staff to ensure pupils are not disadvantaged by administrative errors in accordance with the regulations. - Sufficient external invigilators should be recruited and trained for the examination series to ensure there are sufficient invigilators with some additional capacity.
-The required number will be identified at the outset of the year based on numbers required for mock exams, additional invigilation (i.e. separate rooms or alternate site arrangements).
+- Where the Exams and Data Manager or Exam Assessment Administrator are unable to come to work, but are still 'fit to work', they will continue to support the examination arrangements remotely. - Additional Hours may be negotiated, where appropriate, with Exams Office staff or the casual invigilation staff to ensure pupils are not disadvantaged by administrative errors in accordance with the regulations. - To minimise disruption due to the absence of the SENDCO, applications will usually be made at the end of year 9.
+These are valid for 26 months and provides additional time to resolve applications prior to candidates sitting their first exams. - Where the SENDCO is absent and applications have not been made or new candidates are identified as needing support, the Exams Office will liaise with the Vice Principal (Pastoral) to ensure all candidates who are eligible for access arrangements are identified and properly assessed.
+The school will work with the trust to identify another qualified assessor who can complete the assessments and associated applications with the Exams Office. - Sufficient external invigilators should be recruited and trained for the examination series to ensure there are sufficient invigilators with some additional capacity.
+The required number will be identified at the outset of the year based on numbers required for mock exams, additional invigilation (i.e. alternate rooming arrangement or alternate site arrangements).
 This can then be used to identify if additional recruitment is required which will be undertaken as soon as possible in the year. - Where we are suddenly short of invigilators, support staff may be seconded to invigilate.